lukasjuhas/lj-maintenance-mode/readme.txt

 6. Insert Media available for WYSIWYG.

 == Changelog ==

+= 2.4 =
+* Added support for stylesheet and widgets (Thanks to Eric Mueller at [@switchplus](https://github.com/switchplus))

 = 2.3.2 =
 * Added SiteOrigin Page Builder compatibilty (Thanks to [@relgit](https://github.com/relgit))

 = 2.3.1 =
-* Hot Fix issue where user got locked out of admin area in maitenanice mode.
+* Hot Fix issue where user got locked out of admin area in maintenance mode.

 = 2.3 =
 * Small refactor, extract some of the parts to it's own method to make everything a bit cleaner